xytrux/xytrux/README.md

 # 👋 Hi there!

 I'm Arm - I am a developer and high school student based in California.
-I'm interested in GD Modding and game modding in general.
+I'm interested in game modding and console modding.
 I make things in my freetime.
 You'll either see me gaming or coding some programs.

 <img src="https://skillicons.dev/icons?i=python,nim,c,html" />